 I think this is also true for those who talk so fervently about a “nourishing” diet while providing long lists of foods that must be consumed and foods that should be avoided.
 Hey, I’m all for nourishing food, but when I start to stress that my body may be failing because I didn’t get my weekly ration of liver or kale into my diet I begin to wonder if I have a healthy approach to food.

 The body is extremely sensitive to stress… and that most certainly includes the stress of a hyperactive desire to eat perfectly.

-The effects of stress on the body
+Stress Destroys Health: The effects of chronic stress

 Most of us think of deadlines, job interviews, or other “extreme” and emotionally charged situations when we think of stress.
 And ultimately stress is a part of life… and sometimes it’s even a good part of life.
 When faced with an immediate stressful situation our body pumps up the stress hormones to help us deal.
 In those short bursts stress serves an important purpose.